Top 10 Fatal URL Design Mistakes

 Also make sure to follow these “10 Coding Guidelines for Perfect Findability and Web Standards”.

 Did I forget something?
 Tell me.
+I might add your suggestions to the actual post!

 * (CC BY-SA 2.0) Creative Commons image by Brennen Bearnes